kuzzleio/kuzzle-challenges/interactive-map.md

  - Ability to find information in documentation
  - Fetch data from Kuzzle API using the SDK
  - Manage asynchronous and realtime flux of data
- - Integrate a Map with Leaflet
+ - Integrate a Map with Leaflet (or another lib)

-Some key words that interests us: asynchronous, spinner, error handling, KISS, UI/UX, easter egg
+Some key words that interests us: asynchronous, spinner, error handling, KISS, UI/UX, easter egg, clean code, maintainability

 ## Description